-The history of COMESA began in December 1994 when it was formed to replace the former Preferential Trade Area (PTA) which had existed from the earlier days of 1981.
-COMESA (as defined by its Treaty) was established ‘as an organisation of free independent sovereign states which have agreed to co-operate in developing their natural and human resources for the good of all their people’ and as such it has a wide-ranging series of objectives which necessarily include in its priorities the promotion of peace and security in the region.
+The history of COMESA began in December 1994, when it was created to replace the previous Preferential Trade Area (PTA) that existed at the beginning of 1981.
+COMESA (as defined in the Treaty) were created “organizations that agreed to cooperate in the development of their natural and human resources for the benefit of all their peoples” and, as such, pursue a wide range of objectives whose priorities necessarily include the promotion of peace and security in the region.

-The East African Community (EAC) is a regional intergovernmental organisation of 6 Partner States: the Republics of Burundi, Kenya, Rwanda, South Sudan, the United Republic of Tanzania, and the Republic of Uganda, with its headquarters in Arusha, Tanzania.
+The East African Community (EAC) is a regional intergovernmental organization of six partner countries: the Republics of Burundi, Kenya, Rwanda, South Sudan, the United Republic of Tanzania and the Republic of Uganda, with headquarters in Arusha, Tanzania.

-The EAC is home to 172 million citizens, of which over 22% is urban population.
-With a land area of 2.5 million square kilometres and a combined Gross Domestic Product of US$172 billion (EAC Statistics for 2017), its realisation bears great strategic and geopolitical significance and prospects for the renewed and reinvigorated EAC.
+CAE has 172 million citizens, over 22% of whom are urban residents.
+With an area of 2.5 million square kilometers and a combined GDP of US$172 billion (2017 EAC statistics), its realization is of great strategic and geopolitical significance as well as prospects for EAC renewal and renewal.
+Energizing.

 Welcome to the Economic Community of West African States (ECOWAS).
-Established on May 28 1975 via the treaty of Lagos, ECOWAS is a 15-member regional group with a mandate of promoting economic integration in all fields of activity of the constituting countries.
+Formed on 28 May 1975 by the Treaty of Lagos, ECOWAS is a 15-member regional group charged with promoting economic integration in all areas of activity of its constituent countries.